Minnesota Cooking: Stuffed Green Peppers With Jambalaya and Gumbo

 - One pan for frying sausage.
 1 baking dish for baking peppers.

-- Caramelize sausage and onions butter in frying pan.
+- Caramelize sausage and onions butter in a frying pan.
 Add 1 chopped chicken breast.
 Then, add two boxes of rice mix and 5 cups of water.
 Bring to boil and reduce heat to simmer.
 25 minutes.

 - Place peppers in a glass baking dish.
 1/2 cup of water under peppers.
 Spray inside of pepper with Butter spray.
 Fill with rice mixture.
-Bake in oven for 45 minutes.
+Bake in the oven for 45 minutes.

 - 1 box Jambalaya Rice Mix

 - 14 green peppers, cut off tops

 - 1 bag of 50 pre-cooked frozen shrimp, thaw and chop